 If you’re more of a T-shirt and jeans kind of person, the only other day (apart from your birthday) that should be marked on your calendar is the 23rd of September.
 The day we residents have all been waiting so patiently for since Easter came.
 High season is over, kids are back in school and the final quarter of the year is upon us which means… autumn!
 Finally, you can walk the streets of Mallorca without that steady stream of sweat running down your back!

 Baths are great, but when it’s 30+ degree’s outside, the sea water should be refreshing, right?
 For us fall-admiring, summer-fearing humans out there, that’s typically not the case in August.
-By September, the outside temperature average is around 27 degrees (80°F) and the sea temperature is at a delicious 25 degrees (77°F).
-October only gets better; and, by November, the sea temperature is at a down to a really invigorating 20 degrees (68°F).
+By September though, the outside temperature average is around 27 degrees (80°F) and the sea temperature is at a delicious 25 degrees (77°F).
+October only gets better and by November, the sea temperature is at a down to a really invigorating 20 degrees (68°F).
 What’s not to love about that?

-Whether it be a romantic night roasting marsh-mallows with your partner or a beach bonfire for your 30th birthday, watching the sunset underneath the stars is the perfect autumn evening.
-What’s more comforting than being wrapped-up with a blanket amongst a circle of friends?
+Whether it be a romantic night roasting marsh-mallows with your partner or a beach bonfire for your birthday, watching the sunset underneath the stars is the perfect autumn evening.
+What’s more comforting than being wrapped up with a blanket amongst a circle of friends?
 Go ahead, pack some snacks and drinks and watch the night roll in.

 No brainer!
 An affordable holiday with transportation and comfortable weather?
 As the season comes to a close, businesses drop the prices to help encourage people to keep visiting with the hopes they can make that last little injection of money before winter approaches.

 Budget, for all their faults, can usually take you from A to B for the best rate possible.
 How to get the best airfares?
 Read More >>